-Ahmed Yaqoub AlMaazmi studies coastal and transoceanic movements of practices, institutions, ideas, commodities, and people across the seaborne Omani empire.
-He aims to examine the intersection of colonial securitization, native thalassocracy, and transcultural networks to analyze how they affect notions of sovereignty, borderization, identity, and the processes of diaspora-making in the Middle East as an integral part of the Indian Ocean world.
+Ahmed Yaqoub AlMaazmi studies overland and transoceanic movements of practices, institutions, ideas, commodities, and people across the Omani seaborne empire.
+He aims to examine the intersection of environment, mobility, colonialism, and transcultural networks within and between the Indo-Iranian Borderlands, the Arabian Peninsula, and East Africa as integral nodes of the Indian Ocean World.

-Apart from his graduate academic interests, Ahmed developed an eclectic range of curiosities over the years that include: Arabic and Iranian linguistics; early and medieval Islamic theology and history; Arabic, Kurdish, Persian, Balochi, Pashto, Brahui, Urdu, Sindhi, Punjabi, and Swahili literatures; ethnic and cultural studies; folk music; culinary and gardening arts; youth culture in the UAE and Oman.
+Apart from his graduate academic interests, Ahmed developed an eclectic range of curiosities over the years that include: Arabic and Iranian linguistics; early and medieval Islamic theology and history; Arabic, Persian, Balochi, Brahui, Sindhi, Gujarati, Punjabi, Urdu, Pashto, Kurdish, and Swahili literatures; ethnic and cultural studies; folk music; culinary and gardening arts; youth culture in the United Arab Emirates and Oman.

 - Ahmed Y. AlMaazmi, The Baloch and Their Country in the Gulf Gazetteer 1515–1908.
 (Beirut: Arab Diffusion, 2012, 472 pp.).

 Translated & Annotated (English to Arabic)

 - Mir Mohammad A. Talpur, The Baloch Awakening: Essays On the Baloch Question.
 (Beirut: Arab Diffusion, 2015, 808 pp.).

 - Taj M. Breseeg, Baloch Nationalism Its Origin and Development.
 (Beirut: Arab Diffusion, 2013, 478 pp.).

 Papers and Presentations